redbluesquare/DevOps-Course-Workshop-Module-11-Security/part_1.md

 ![Swagger UI](WeatherForecast/img/SwaggerUI.PNG)

-### 1.2: Create Azure AD Tenant
+### 1.2: Create a Microsfot Entra Tenant

-The first step is to create an Azure AD Tenant.
-A tenant in this case is an instance of Azure Active Directory.
+The first step is to create an Microsoft Entra Tenant.

-* Navigate to [Azure Active Directory](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/Overview).
+* Navigate to [Microsoft Entra ID](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/Overview).
 You can also navigate between different services via the search bar at the top of the portal.
 * Select Manage Tenants at the top
 * Select Create, and complete the form to create a new tenant.
 Keep the default "tenant type".